-The committee consists of the research mentor (Chair of the Advisory Committee), 2 (or more) faculty members of the Graduate Program in Neuroscience, and 1 (or more) graduate faculty from outside the Graduate Program in Neuroscience.
-The outside member can be graduate faculty at UMMC (in another graduate program) or at a different university.
+The committee consists of at least five faculty.
+These include the research mentor (Chair of the Advisory Committee), at least 3 faculty members of the Graduate Program in Neuroscience, and 1 (or more) graduate faculty from outside the Graduate Program in Neuroscience but within the SGSHS.
+Additional members of the committee drawn from outside UMMC are encouraged, but not required.

-Committee members are selected by the student and the mentor, subject to approval by the Program Director and Associate Director.
+Committee members are selected together by the student and the mentor, subject to approval by the Program Director, who may seek further input from the Associate Director.
 Students and research mentors will submit the names and short descriptions of the expertise of the proposed advisory committee member relevant to the dissertation research to the Education Coordinator of the Program in Neuroscience for approval by the Program.
-Upon program approval, the student will submit the form to the Education Coordinator for final approval by the Graduate School.
-If a proposed member is from outside of UMMC, a CV must be submitted with the proposal and the form.
+Upon Program approval and obtaining the PIN Director's signature, the student will submit the form to the Education Coordinator to be sent on to the Graduate School for final approval.
+If a proposed member is from outside of the SGSHS, a CV must be submitted with the proposal and the form.

-Executive Committee Representative: In addition to the above-mentioned members, a member of the Executive Committee of the Graduate Program in Neuroscience will be assigned by the Program Director to serve on the Advisory Committee.
-In addition to providing research and professional development advice, this member will report to the Executive Committee on the student's progress and oversee the overall quality of the dissertation in relation to the Program's standards and requirements.
+Executive Committee Representative: In addition to the above-mentioned members, a member of the Executive Committee of the Graduate Program in Neuroscience may be assigned by the Program Director to serve on the Advisory Committee.
+This will most often occur with a mentor's first PIN graduate student.
+In addition to providing research and professional development advice, this member will help ensure that the Program's administrative processes are correctly followed, that timelines are adhered to, and will oversee the overall quality of the dissertation in relation to the Program's standards and requirements.
+The PIN EC representative will also be able to report to the Executive Committee on the student's progress.
 In the case of a mentor also sitting on the Executive Committee, the mentor may not serve as the Executive Committee representative on their student's advisory committee.
-The Executive Committee member also will chair the Dissertation Defense.